 VS Code offers great support for development using Jupyter notebooks.
 For more information, see Jupyter Notebooks in VS Code.

-The Azure Machine Learning leverages the strong Jupyter notebooks support in VS Code and makes connecting to a remote compute instance and using them as remote Jupyter servers seamless.
+The Azure Machine Learning leverages the strong Jupyter notebooks support in VS Code.
+It makes connecting to a remote compute instance and using them as remote Jupyter servers seamless.
 For more information, see Configure a compute instance as a remote notebook server.

-By using the Azure Machine Learning VS Code extension to connect to a remote compute instance, you're able to use VS Code's built-in Git support.
+By using the Azure Machine Learning VS Code extension to connect to a remote compute instance, you'll be able to use VS Code's built-in Git support.